fatmazayrek/Multi-threading_and_IPC_with_Qt5/Qt Concurrent/QtConcurrent (run)/Readme.md

 Hi everyone:nazar_amulet:

-In this example, I simply showed you how to use QtConcurrent::run() method:next_track_button:	top
+In this example, I simply showed you how to use QtConcurrent::run() method :next_track_button:

 Before using the QtConcurrent, you must add "QT += concurrent" into the .pro file :arrow_forward: